eTilbudsavis/native-android-sdk/README.md

 We are working on a new version, please stay tuned.
 Until then you can refer to the Demo App, or email us with questions :-)

 <!--
-The simple solution to querying for eTilbudsavis-data.
+The simple solution to querying for ShopGun-data.

 [Before you begin](#before-you-begin)